markNZed/TaskFlow/README.md

 The potential of large langauge models (LLM) like chatGPT has become apparent to many people.
 LLM enable natural language interfaces with computers and allow computers to generate natural language text.
 The underlying transformer architecture will continue to evolve and expand the capabilities of these systems for the foreseeable future.
 Furthermore, LLM have a limited (but rapidly improving) ability to follow instructions, this allows LLM to provide the "glue" for combining many different computing paradigms (e.g. databases, AI models, programming languages, search engines, etc.) Many systems are being built to capture value from new services.

 The purpose of T@skFlow is to explore new ways of building and interacting with computers while assuming that AI will play a central role.
 If T@skFlow can amplify humans such that their abilities in a particular domain far exceed what most humans with most other systems are capable of then T@skFlow becomes a lever to propose new social/business practices.
-This is inline with the view of a **technology of ethics** i.e., using technology to prefer certain moral outcomes over other possible outcomes (technology is not amoral).
+This is inline with the view of a **technology of ethics** i.e., using technology to prefer certain moral outcomes over other possible outcomes (technology is not amoral!).
 T@skFlow is intended to support a new way of thinking.

 # Core Concepts